 - Commercial papers

-These instruments are vetted through strict investment thesis protocols to ensure creditworthiness and provide enhanced yields.
+These instruments are vetted to ensure creditworthiness and provide enhanced yields.
 They help the fund outperform standard government-only fixed-income portfolios without significantly increasing risk.

 3. Active Management of Duration and Holdings